67ljq/gitleaner/readme.txt

-add something, git is a version control system. git is a free sofeware.
+add openGL,add something, git is a version control system. git is a free sofeware.